Annie's Coming Out

-Annie's Coming Out (also known as A Test of Love) is a 1984 Australian drama film directed by Gil Brealey.
-It is based on the 1980 book Annie's Coming Out which was written by Rosemary Crossley, with the assistance of Anne McDonald.
+Annie's Coming Out (released in the United States as A Test of Love) is a 1984 Australian drama film directed by Gil Brealey.
+It is based on the 1980 book Annie's Coming Out which was written by Rosemary Crossley, supposedly with the assistance of Anne McDonald.
 The book tells the story of McDonald's early life in a government institution for people with severe disabilities and her subsequent release, as well as her therapist's attempts to communicate with her through the discredited method of facilitated communication.

 Premise

 Annie O'Farrell (based on Anne McDonald) is a 13-year-old girl with athetoid cerebral palsy who is unable to communicate and has been living in a government institution from an early age.
 Jessica Hathaway (based on Rosemary Crossley) is a therapist who learns to communicate with Annie using an alphabet board and comes to believe that although physically disabled, Annie is not intellectually impaired.
 When Annie turns 18, Jessica begins a legal fight to get her released.